Oregon Secretary of State

 1964

-National Civil Rights Act outlaws unequal voter registration requirements; racial segregation in schools, workplace, public places
+Death penalty abolished; National Civil Rights Act outlaws unequal voter registation requirements and racial segregation in schools, the workplace and public places

 1965

-Congress passes Voting Rights Act prohibiting qualifications or prerequisites to voting
+Congress passes Voting Rights Act, which prohibits qualifications or prerequisites to voting

 1966